jhucsf/fall2021/assign/assign01.md

 An instance of `Fixedpoint` is a base-2 fixed point value, in which both the whole part and fractional part of the representaion are 64 bits in size.  `Fixedpoint` values can be negative or non-negative.

 Note that the `Fixedpoint` type has *by-value* semantics.
 It can be copied by value, passed by value, and returned by value.
-You will not need to use dynamic memory allocation for this assignment.
-(You may use dynamic memory allocation as part of implementing the required functions if you feel that it is necessary.
-If you use dynamic allocation, make sure that there are no memory leaks.)
+The only function requiring dynamic memory allocation is `fixedpoint_format_as_hex`, which returns a dynamically allocated character string.

 Your main task for this assignment is to implement the following functions: